Amin Khan (actor)

 Amin Khan is a Bangladeshi actor.
 Khan has appeared in about 200 films as well as television shows.
 His debut film is Obujh Duti Mon: The Innocent Love (1993) established him as a successful lead actor.
-His appeared films such as Duniar Badsha, Hridoy Theke Hridoy, Tomar Jonno Bhalobasha, Majhir Chele Barrister, Jomidar Barir Meye, Police Officer, Prithibi Takar Golam, Goriber Mon Onek Boro, Dui Bhaiyer Juddho, Hridoy Amar, Amar Maa, Mogher Mulluk, Thekao Mastan, Bipodjonok, Jonom Jonome, Ajker Kedar, Ranga Bou, Strir Morjada, Nitiban Officer, Jiboner Gurante Bai, Uttejito, Bissho Batpar, Shami Amar Behest, Danger Seven, helped him further solidify his film career as a lead actor.

 Some of his roles as a supporting protagonist in films such as Coolie, Shopner Nayok, Ke Amar Baba, Bhai Keno Asami, Artonad, Shoytan Manush, Banglar Commando and Matribhumi have played a huge role in saving his stardom.
-His career unfortunately declined as he went on to become a supporting actor after 2004.
+His career unfortunately declined as he went on to become a supporting actor after 2006.
 Some of his successful movies as a supporting character alongside lead actors are Pitar Ason, Mayer Chokh and Chotto Songsar.

 Early life

 Khan was born and grew up in greater Khulna.
 He then went to Dhaka to live with his uncle.
 "My uncle taught me how to fight shyness.
 He used to make me wear a lungi and make me walk to Mokbazar" said Amin Khan.
 From there, director Mohammad Hossain acted him in the famous film Obujh Duti Mon.
 He grew in the hearts of many people.

 Khan studied at Ideal College, Dhaka.